armory/docs/content/en/docs/installation/operator.md

 ## Accounts CRD (Experimental)

-Operator has a CRD for Armory accounts. `SpinnakerAccount` is defined in an object - separate from the main Spinnaker config - so its creation and maintenance can be automated.
+The Operator has a CRD for Armory Enterprise accounts. `SpinnakerAccount` is defined in an object - separate from the main Spinnaker config - so its creation and maintenance can be automated.

 To read more about this CRD, see [SpinnakerAccount](https://github.com/armory/spinnaker-operator/blob/master/doc/spinnaker-accounts.md).